kuzetsa/gekko/README.md

 ## Gekko (*this tool / bot*)

-This tool is based on [REST APIs](http://en.wikipedia.org/wiki/Representational_state_transfer), and is written the [node.js](https://github.com/joyent/node) dialect of javascript, which itself based on v8, Google's open source JavaScript engine.

-*Use Gekko at you own risk.*
+This tool is based on [REST APIs](http://en.wikipedia.org/wiki/Representational_state_transfer), and is written the [node.js](https://github.com/joyent/node) dialect of javascript, which itself based on v8, Google's open source JavaScript engine. **WARNING:** *Use Gekko at you own risk.*

 ## Automated reinvestment